 Ball Aerospace builds complex satellites and spacecraft that simplify everyday tasks from weather prediction to providing to help us understand the complexities of the universe, especially for the National Aeronautics and Space Administration (NASA), National Oceanic and Atmospheric Administration (NOAA) and other organizations.
 Changes in climate-related regulation may lead to increased demand for Ball Aerospace's technologies.
-For example, Ball Aerospace advanced sensor technology on the Landsat Earth-observing satellite which observes land use and the interaction between human activity and natural events.
-In 2019 Ball also won a contract with with MethaneSAT LLC to develop an advanced remote sensing instrument that will detect regional and point source methane emissions across the globe from space.
+For example, Ball Aerospace advanced sensor technology on the Landsat Earth- observing satellite which observes land use and the interaction between human activity and natural events.
+In 2019 Ball also won a contract with MethaneSAT LLC to develop an advanced remote sensing instrument that will detect regional and point source methane emissions across the globe from space.
+The MethaneSAT project was well underway in 2020.